aaronvincent/QHEAT/docs/source/frontenac.rst

 .. note::
    There is no trailing forward slash, as we are removing the link, not the directory it points at.

+In the shared group directory there are a few test job scripts in ``Documents/Tests``.
+You can run them to test your account's job submissions, or copy them and use them as a base for your own job scripts.